 Specialist Care for Patients

-In partnership with Maidstone and Tunbridge Wells NHS Hospitals, West Kent Health GP Federation, has established a community diabetes spoke service as part of the integrated community diabetes service for West Kent residents.
+In partnership with Maidstone and Tunbridge Wells NHS Hospitals, West Kent Primary Care GP Federation, has established a community diabetes spoke service as part of the integrated community diabetes service for West Kent residents.

 This community integrated diabetes service consists of level 2 diabetes spoke clinics provided at host practices across West Kent and level 3 diabetes hub clinics provided at the Diabetes Centre at Maidstone Hospital and Abbey Court, Tunbridge Wells.